-The Department disseminates this policy through posters at work reporting locations and in new-employee training.
-The policy is also available on the Department's internal website.
+The Department disseminates this policy through posters at work reporting locations and in new-employee training. .
 Periodic reminders are posted on the Department's internal display system which alerts employees to important current information.

 Authorities, Accountabilities, and Responsibilities

 Describe the authorities, accountabilities, and responsibilities of the following individuals for the development and management of the transit agency's Safety Management System (SMS).